King Meets UN Chief, Warns Of Repercussions Of Dangerous Regional Escalation

 Date

-King Abdullah II, during a meeting with United Nations Secretary-General Antonio Guterres, yesterday, warned of the repercussions of the dangerous escalation in the region.
+AMMAN - his majesty King Abdullah, during a meeting with United Nations Secretary-General António Guterres on Friday, warned of the repercussions of the dangerous escalation in the region.

-His Majesty reiterated his call to bolster the international response to the humanitarian disaster in Gaza, stressing the importance of protecting relief workers to enable them to undertake their duties.
+His Majesty reiterated his call to bolster the international response to the humanitarian disaster in Gaza, stressing the importance of protecting relief workers to enable them to undertake their duties, the statement said.

 The King expressed appreciation of Secretary-General Guterres' support for a ceasefire in Gaza and his efforts towards creating a political horizon that leads to achieving peace on the basis of the two-state solution.